Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 Boston College Stats and Trends

-- In Boston College's 10 games this year, it has five wins against the spread.

-- The Eagles have covered the spread twice this season when favored by 1.5 points or more (in three chances).
+- This season, the Eagles have two ATS wins in three games as a favorite of 1.5 points or more.

-- Boston College's games this year have eclipsed the over/under three times in nine opportunities (33.3%).
+- Boston College's games this year have gone over the total in three out of nine opportunities (33.3%).

-- In games that Boston College churns out more than 385.8 yards, the team is 2-1 against the spread and 4-0 overall.
+- In games that Boston College piles up over 385.8 yards, the team is 2-1 against the spread and 4-0 overall.

 - The Eagles have 13 giveaways this season, while the Seminoles have 16 takeaways .